Little Folkies Teachers

 Kelly McFarling is a favorite among the little folkies in her classes.
 She's got a beautiful voice, and is playful, peaceful and energetic.
 In addition to being a Little Folkies teacher she is also a notorized performer and songwriter and has been traveling extensively back and forth across the country performing with her band.
 Visit www.kellymcfarling.com to hear her music.

-Sandy is the newest addition to the Little Folkies teacher roster.
+Sandy has been playing music with children of all ages for almost two years.
+It has become her one of her greatest joys.
 She was classically trained as a child, both in voice and piano, and while she still honors her classical background, she enjoys the freedom of musical expression that is found in jazz and folk.
-She performs locally with her group, The Muted Jewel Tones, and she has two years experience teaching kindergarteners, both in group and individual settings.
+She performs locally with her group, The Muted Jewel Tones.
 Sandy is available for private piano and voice lessons for both children and adults as well as beginner ukulele and guitar.